tm-LBenson/level-1-instructor-notes/level-1/Week-1/day1/Week 1 Day 1.md

     - Overview of the course goals and what to expect.
     - Brief introductions by the instructor and students.
+    - Write down any nicknames or interesting info for later discussion.
 - **Virtual Classroom Tools Tutorial (30 minutes)**

     - Demonstration of how to use the virtual classroom platform.